About Us

 (√) What is the Primary Goal of WTM?

-Wellness Through Movement (WTM) began in January of 2007 when an innovative elementary school, Hawaii Preparatory Academy (HPA), became interested in the Feldenkrais® Method (kinesthesia movement) with their physical education (p.e.) classes.
-Ms. Catherine Rosasco Mitchell, a Feldenkrais Practitioner, joined Hawaii Preparatory Academy physical education (p.e.) teacher Susie Jones to create the WTM program for elementary schools.
+Wellness Through Movement (WTM) began in January of 2007 when an innovative elementary school, Hawaii Preparatory Academy (HPA), became interested in the Feldenkrais® Method (kinesthesia movement) with their physical education (P.E.) classes.
+Ms. Catherine Rosasco Mitchell, a Feldenkrais Practitioner, joined Hawaii Preparatory Academy physical education (P.E.) teacher, Susie Jones, to create the WTM program for elementary schools.

 As of August 2022, Rosasco-Mitchell continues working with professional educators and researchers to compile a comprehensive educational website to share WTM tips with all people working with elementary school children.

-Founder and Co-Creator 2004 – Present
+Founder and Co-Creator 2004 – Present of WTM

-Catherine Rosasco Mitchell, Feldenkrais® Practitioner
+Feldenkrais® Practitioner

 Co-Creator 2004-2006